sjkp/Microsoft-teams-docs/teams/gettingstarted.md

-﻿# Getting started developing a Microsoft Teams tab app
+﻿# Getting started developing a Microsoft Teams (Preview) tab app

 This section shows how to get started building a Microsoft Teams tab app, either from scratch or adapting an existing web app.